sbacky/AcceptanceLetters/README.md

 python main.py
 ```

 3. When prompted, input your PDF to be split path.
-If you set this path as an environemnt variable, skip this step
+If you set this path as an environemnt variable, skip this step.
+Currently supports the following special characters: '#', '&', '/', '-', '_', '(', ')', and '.' in account names.

 ```console
 Please enter the path to the PDF file: path/to/pdf_file.pdf